-One of the most serious misimpressions that persists in the minds of kosher consumers is the belief that one can eat inherently kosher foods prepared in non-kosher restaurants.
+One of the most serious misimpression’s that persist in the minds of kosher consumers is the belief that one can eat inherently kosher foods prepared in non-kosher restaurants.
 Professionals are often under great pressure to go out with clients or colleagues to lunch and dinner.
 When kosher restaurants are not available, people rationalize that they can purchase various items, such as fish, in non-kosher establishments.
 Unfortunately, there is very little that can be consumed in a non-kosher restaurant that is not potentially treif.
 What, for example, could be wrong with fish in a non-kosher restaurant?
 To list just a few concerns:

 a) The fish may be broiled or baked on a grill or pan previously used for lobster or bacon.
 If this occurs, the fish is rendered non-kosher because of the non-kosher fat and grease

 b) Even if the pan or grill were clean, the ta’am (taste) of the non-kosher food would pass from the pan or grill into the fish.
 For the same reason, one cannot eat a hard-boiled egg prepared in such establishments.
 The egg may have been cooked in a pot used previously for non-kosher, and halachically, the non-kosher taste passes through the shell into the egg.

 c) The fish may have been sliced with a knife previously used to cut a ham and cheese sandwich.
 By the same token, sliced fruit and vegetable salads may have come in contact with non-kosher residue on knives or cutting boards.

 d) If the fish is seasoned or breaded there is a concern about the ingredients used in the seasoning and breading as well.
 In addition to non-kosher components, the seasonings could contain a dairy ingredient, which combined with the residual meat on the grill and pan would create a status of bossor v’cholov (meat and milk).